 - reasons why baby can’t sit up

-- baby can’t get into sitting position
+- 3 month-old baby sitting position